Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 Limitations:

 1. Depth of non-hardened derivation is limited to 2<sup>20</sup>.
-2. Number of distinct non-hardened public keys is 2<sup>230</sup>, while the number of distinct hardened public keys is 2<sup>251</sup> as in EdDSA.
+2. Number of distinct root keys or hardened public keys is 2<sup>250</sup>, half of the keyspace allowed in EdDSA.
+3. Number of distinct non-hardened public keys is 2<sup>230</sup>.

 ## Definitions